nachoaldamav/ultra/README.md

 - **It works?**

-Short answer, probably no, but in some cases it works.
-(For now)

 I've selected some quickstart templates to test ULTRA, and I'm working on make it work in all of them.

-If you want to test a template, you can use Next or Vite, I've already tested them and it should work.
+If you want to test a template, you can use Next or Vite for example, I've already tested them and it should work.

 (If you want to test a template and it doesn't work, please open an issue)